MrGargoyle134/ASKIA/README.md

 HOW CAN I LOAD A MAP?
 First type 2.
 Next put the filename (the extension can be any, but but here .map is used), the file's width and the file's height.
+Next enter the X player position and the Y player position.
 Now you can play in your map! :)

 YOU HAVE A REQUEST OR A BUG REPORT?